Skip to main content

 2. Call a function that takes the user's email address or phone number as input and generates a TokenGenerateResponse object.
 The following example uses an email address:

-TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());
+TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail("user@example.com").doNotGenerateTokensForOptedOut());

 important